Stumblinbear/agui/docs/src/reference/globals/themes.md

 ## Usage

-Lets go over how a button handles its styling, as an example:
+Lets go over how the `Button` widget handles its styling, as an example:

 ```rust,noplaypen
 #[derive(Clone)]